ChatScript/ChatScript/WIKI/ChatScript-Debugging-Manual.md

 Also you can do :serverlog 1 to turn on server logging  and :serverlog 0 to turn off serverlogging.
 You can even force server logging without restarting a server by merely adding the file "serverlogging.txt" with arbitrary contents to the top level of CS and removing when you are done.
 This is actually what :serverlog does.

+Similarly, if file `traceboot.txt` exists at the top level of CS when the server executes any boot code, that will be traced (same as adding `traceboot` in command line params).

 Creating the top level file `prelogging.txt` turns on prelogging into server and user files (when logging into those files).